-Getting stuck after learning basics of front-end development is frustrating, and often met with vague, confusing advice.
+Getting stuck after learning the basics of front-end development is often met with all sorts of advice like this:

 - "Go with either React or Angular... that's what all the employers are looking for."